swarmaware/swarm-aware.github.io/index.md

 ### Categories of Papers

 #### Main workshop
-* __Full Papers__ 5–10 pages (excluding references), double-blind, original research.
+* __Full Papers:__ 5–10 pages (excluding references), double-blind, original research.

 #### Open Floor Session (SwarmAware Agora)
-* __Talk Proposals, Swarm Demos & Live Prototypes__ 1-page abstract with speaker background, context, and links to related work or prior talks.
+* __Talk Proposals, Swarm Demos & Live Prototypes:__ 1-page abstract with speaker background, context, and links to related work or prior talks.
 It is encouraged the submissions from projects or teams that wish to showcase live demonstrations of swarm-aware systems and tools.
 These demos will be featured during the SwarmAware Agora session, offering a hands-on opportunity to engage with cutting-edge prototypes and experimental platforms.
-* __Posters__ 1–2 page extended abstract describing the idea, concept, or European project, along with initial or ongoing results.
+* __Posters:__ 1–2 page extended abstract describing the idea, concept, or European project, along with initial or ongoing results.

+### Publication Policy
+Accepted full papers will be published under the same conditions as the main SRDS conference proceedings.
+Please note that talk abstracts and Posters submitted solely for presentation purposes will not be published but will be featured in a dedicated talk or poster session during the workshop.

+### Submission Platform
+EasyChair submission system

 | Deadline | Date |
 | --- | --- |